adwaygirish/Circuit-solver/README.md

 This is a web-based circuit simulator which imports a netlist as a text file (<a href="netlist.txt">netlist.txt</a> is a sample), solves the circuit, and displays a schematic diagram for the circuit.
 The nodes as mentioned in the netlist are shown as red circles.
 The voltage at a particular node is displayed when that node is clicked.

 The circuit is solved using <a href="https://www.swarthmore.edu/NatSci/echeeve1/Ref/mna/MNA3.html">modified nodal analysis</a>.
 The circuit may only contain ideal, independent, constant current and voltage sources, and resistors.
-I hope to include these too, soon.
+I hope to include more features soon.

 To run this circuit solver, download or copy-paste the contents of <a href="ckt_solver.html">ckt_solver.html</a>, and open it in a web browser.
 You should see something like this-<br>
 <center>